RSE-Sheffield/pando-python/episodes/optimisation-numpy.md

 to_dict: 131.15ms
 ```

 This is because indexing into Pandas' `Series` (rows) is significantly slower than a Python dictionary.
-There is a slight overhead to creating the dictionary (40ms in this example), however the stark difference in access speed is more than enough to overcome that cost for any large dataframe.
+There is a slight overhead to creating the dictionary (40ms in this example), however the stark difference in access speed is more than enough to overcome that cost for any large DataFrame.

 ```python
 from timeit import timeit